AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 </br>
 One of your weapons has awoken to reveal itself as a Tsukumogami, a Yokai that disguises itself as an inanimate object.
 Choose a Melee Weapon that you own with which you are proficient.
 This weapon becomes your Mimic Weapon.

 Your Mimic Weapon is a sentient weapon, with an Intelligence of 8, a Wisdom of 14, and a Charisma of 11.
 It has your alignment and shares your goals, but also wishes to devour other weapons to prove its power.
-It has signs of being a living weapon, such as eyes or teeth, but it can disguise those features to make them unnoticable.
+It has signs of being a living weapon, such as eyes or teeth, but it can disguise those features to make them unnoticeable.
 It has hearing and normal vision out to a range of 60 feet, understands your speech, and can communicate through animalistic grunts and vocalisations.
 As an Action you can transform your weapon, changing it into any other Melee Weapon with which you are proficient.

 Your Mimic Weapon is also able to eat other weapons to gain their abilities.
 Over a Short Rest you can give your weapon another magical Melee Weapon to consume, permanently granting it the effects of the weapons it consumes.
 If the weapons consumed have +1 to Attack and Damage Rolls, your Mimic Weapon gets the sum of those bonuses, to a maximum of +3.
 If the magical Melee Weapons consumed require attunement, you must attune to each one individually.